halfminami/ssg-lbl/README.md

   - variable in frontmatter is `{name}`
 Note that `<table>` and `<img>` are not supported.

-The parser tries to parse text line by line.

 Codeblock and link url are not customizable.
-Self-closing tag cannot be customized to produce a closing tag.
+Self-closing tags cannot be customized to produce a closing tag.